|

 of all things, “randomness”!
 That’s right, chaotic processes!
 BB

-cosmology is now focusing on the disorder of structure, or
+cosmology is now, and has been for some time, focusing on the disorder of structure, or

 randomness: “The naïve notion that at some scale the cosmos